 Extended list for ObjectScript with support for declarative and functional programming

-Functional programming has a massive impact on understanding what a piece of code tries to achieve because it is more human readable than a couple of lines iterating through list items and and checking and setting some values.
+Functional programming has a massive impact on understanding what a piece of code tries to achieve because it is more human readable compared to a couple of lines iterating through list items and and checking and setting some values.

 Imagine you have a list of objects and then think about the amount of code you have to write to get the biggest value for the property "Height" of all items in the list.
 In the extended list you can program it functionally as a one-liner and it looks like this: